 - Polyamory Lifestyle

 I chose to focus down on simple living so I share almost all of that content from that POV.
 My readers here at Honey & Pine know I’m going to talk about life in West Virginia (after leaving Atlanta, Georgia; share local places and landmarks, recipes (and what can’t be shared with your pup), homemaking, travel, or other miscellaneous topics.
-Living with my dogs is a huge part of how I live so it’s what I share.
+Living with my dogs is a huge part of how I live so it’s what I share on my lifestyle blog.